PerseusRealDeal/ConsolePerseusLogger/README.md

 # Manual
 ## Setting the Logger for Work

-> Options used by default are different and depends on DEBUG/RELEASE if do not set explicitly.
+> Options used by default are different and depend on DEBUG/RELEASE.

 | Options     | Default in DEBUG | Default in RELEASE | Description                                            |
 | :---------- | :--------------: | :----------------: | :----------------------------------------------------- |